 As we then discussed, there was a tremendous opportunity here to strengthen the emotional connection with the people in each of these scenarios.
 Commenting on their photos, calling them regarding the boat incident, calling and sending a Covid relief basket, setting up a late birthday dinner, etc. Not to mention, the opportunity to connect with at least two to three affluent prospects from these trips by the end of the year

 The dog days of summer are perfect for strengthening emotional connections.
-The affluent are traveling even amidst the new travel struggles.
-They want to get away from the 24/7 toxic news cycle, yet Covid still lurks, and, consequently, their emotions are frayed.
-All of this creates the perfect scenario for strengthening emotional connections.
 None of this is rocket science – it’s simply paying attention and executing little personal acts of kindness.

 If you’re like the advisor I just shared with you, start checking your Facebook connections and get to work – there are opportunities awaiting you.